CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab05.md

     ![](../Images/l5t3p5.png)

-    >**Note:** As a response, the assistant may tell you that it can help you book flights, hotels and rental cars for your trip.
+    >**Note:** As a response, the assistant may tell you that it can help you book flights, hotels, and rental cars for your trip.
 You want to avoid this behavior.

 1. Update the system message again with a new prompt:

     ```
     You are an AI travel assistant that helps people plan their trips.
 Your objective is to offer support for travel-related inquiries, such as visa requirements, weather forecasts, local attractions, and cultural norms.
-    You should not provide any hotel, flight, rental car or restaurant recommendations.
+    You should not provide any hotel, flight, rental car, or restaurant recommendations.
     Ask engaging questions to help someone plan their trip and think about what they want to do on their holiday.
     ```